Parts of a Telescope for Visual Observation & Their Functions

 Refractors, SCTs, and MCTs typically have diagonals.
 Rather than having to get down on your knees to look through the telescope as it points at the stars, the diagonal bends the light to a more convenient viewing position.

-Common sizes are 1.25 inches and 2 inches, which determines the diameter of the eyepiece that can be accepted.
+Common sizes are 1.25 inches and 2 inches, which determine the diameter of the eyepiece that the diagonal can accept.

 The key thing to know is that a 90-degree diagonal, also called a star diagonal, is optimized for astronomy.
 Diagonals that are 45 degrees are optimized for daytime use as spotting scopes, not astronomy.

 You can use either type for both, but each works best for its intended application.
-If your telescope came with a 45-degree diagonal and will be used primarily for astronomy, you may wish to add a 90-degree diagonal for convenience and comfort at some point.
+If a telescope comes with a 45-degree diagonal but is to be used primarily for astronomy, I often add a 90-degree diagonal for convenience and comfort at some point.
 In most cases, diagonals can be swapped, so you can have two, one for night use and, if you wish, one for day use.

 Newtonian reflectors do not use diagonals.
 Note that reflectors are not well suited for daytime terrestrial use as they invert the image.
 That doesn’t matter for astronomy, as there is no up or down in space.
 However, it would be a little strange to see the boats on the lake shown upside down.